NC State coach Dave Doeren details why he made a change at offensive coordinator

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-While Bailey was inserted into the starting lineup sooner than expected as graduate Grayson McCall suffered two head injuries, which led to an early end of his collegiate career, the first-year player was able to succeed.
-Bailey, who is loyal to Roper, set the freshman completion rate program record (64.9 percent), tied the most passing touchdowns by a freshman (17), while he finished with the second-most passing yards (2,413) in the team’s storied past.
+Bailey was inserted into the starting lineup sooner than expected after graduate Grayson McCall suffered two head injuries, which led to an early end of his collegiate career, and the first-year player was able to succeed.
+Bailey, who is loyal to Roper, set the freshman completion rate program record (64.9 percent), tied for the most passing touchdowns by a freshman (17) and finished with the second-most passing yards by a first-year player (2,413) in the team’s storied past.

-The Miami, Fla., native has consistently raved about Roper during his time in Raleigh and that was no different after his position coach was promoted this offseason.
+The Miami native has consistently raved about Roper during his time in Raleigh, and that was no different after his position coach was promoted this offseason.
 In fact, it might have taken the signal-caller’s joy to an even higher level, even though he noted he never wavered on his commitment to the Pack no matter who the offensive coordinator was.

 “It’s amazing,” Bailey said.
 “When Coach Roper got the job, I was so happy.
 I was so happy for him and happy for this offense and for our future.
 I’m glad he’s the OC and also my quarterbacks coach because now we’re definitely on the same page with everything. … I feel like he’s going to take this team to the heights that it hasn’t been before.”